Subterranean Termites

 Subterranean Termite Identification

-Subterranean Termites In The House & The Garden
+Subterranean Termites in the House & the Garden

-There are a few key signs that you have subterranean termites.
-The biggest indicator is a swarm of winged termites clustering around your windows or doors.
-You may also notice small piles of “sawdust”, fecal pellets secreted by termites after digesting the cellulose from wood.
-Other signs include tiny holes in wood, “bubbles” on wood from termite tunnels built near the surface and mud-like tubes along the wood and foundation that allows termites to get enough moisture as they travel.
+There are a few key signs that your home or business has subterranean termites.
+The biggest indicator is a swarm of winged termites clustering around the windows or doors.
+You may also notice small piles of “sawdust,” which are fecal pellets secreted by termites after digesting the cellulose from wood.

 Frequently Asked Questions

-There are a few things you can do to prevent termites from invading your home.
-Remove moist and decaying organic debris from your property.
 Firewood is a common target for termites, storing it off the ground will help keep these pests from attacking it.
-Trim bushes and shrubs so they aren’t touching your home, overgrown landscaping makes it easier for termites to access your house.
-Fix any leaks or areas of excess moisture within your home and landscape so that water flows away from the foundation of your house.
-Line the foundation of your home with stones or gravel (about 18 inches wide) that separates vegetation from the house.
-Lastly, seal any cracks in the foundation.
+Trim bushes and shrubs so they aren’t touching your home, overgrown landscaping makes it easier for termites to access the house.

 What are the Benefits of Professional Subterranean Termite Pest Control?

-A pest management professional has the education, equipment and skills necessary to effectively address a subterranean termite problem.
-Finding and treating the subterranean termites can be challenging, especially if they are spread throughout your yard.
-A pest management professional provides their expertise to identify the pest problem and determine the best possible solution to resolve the subterranean termite infestation.
+A pest management professional has the education, equipment, and skills necessary to effectively address a subterranean termite problem.
+Finding and treating the subterranean termites can be challenging, especially if the pest is spread throughout the yard or property.